splunk/public-o11y-docs/data-visualization/charts/create-charts.rst

   * - Create a chart using the API
     - Use this method to programmatically create a chart instead of creating one through the user interface.
 To learn more, see :ref:`create-chart-via-api`.

-- To create a chart based on a metric you have found in the Metadata Catalog, see :ref:`create-chart-from-catalog`.

 .. _create-chart-metric-sidebar: